-Well-designed clinical investigations are at the core of meeting medical device regulatory requirements under the MDR.
-More than ever before, the MDR requires manufacturers to have a detailed understanding of how to produce high-quality clinical evidence to support their products.
+Well-designed clinical investigations are at the core of meeting medical device regulatory requirements under the EU MDR.
+More than ever before, the EU MDR requires manufacturers to have a detailed understanding of how to produce high-quality clinical evidence to support their products.

 Despite this, access to medical expertise remains limited across the medical device industry.
 This is unfortunate not only because medical experts have so much to contribute to the structural design of clinical studies.
 It is also a problem because medical professionals are better placed than anyone to understand how a clinical investigation would function in practice.

 - a robust design that ensures the production of quality data that is free from bias and adequately addresses the hypothesis